From EMC- and Cronin-effects to signals of quark-gluon plasma

-A global Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) analysis of nuclear parton distribution functions (for example, the ESP09-set [13]) was proposed, where the data from deep inelastic scattering (DIS), Drell-Yan dilepton production, and inclusive high-$k_t$ hadron production data measured at RHIC are used.
-They found that a strong gluon antishadowing effect is necessary to support the RHIC data.
-However, the shadowing and antishadowing effects in the DGLAP analysis are phenomenologically assumed in the initial conditions, since the DGLAP equation [14] does not contain the nonlinear corrections of gluon fusion.
-Due to the lack of the experimental data about nuclear gluon distribution, the above mentioned status are undetermined.
-For example, a similar global DGLAP analysis shows that the available data are not enough to fix these complicated input distributions and even appearing or not the antishadowing effect are uncertain [15].
-Besides, the DGLAP equation in the collinear factorization scheme evolves the integrated parton distributions, the behavior of the unintegrated gluon distributions, which contain information of the transverse momentum distribution is completely undefined in this method.
-Therefore, the ESP09-set of nuclear parton distributions can not predict the RHIC data at lower $k_t$, where the contributions from intrinsic transverse momentum become important [13].
+A global Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) analysis of nuclear parton distribution functions (for example, the ESP09-set [27,28]) was proposed.
+In the DGLAP analysis, the data of Drell-Yan dilepton production from deep inelastic scattering (DIS), and the data of inclusive high-$k_t$ hadron production measured at RHIC are used.
+It is found that a strong gluon antishadowing effect is necessary to support the data at RHIC.
+Since the DGLAP equation [29-31] does not contain the nonlinear corrections of gluon fusion, the shadowing and antishadowing effects in the DGLAP analysis are phenomenologically adopted as initial conditions.
+However, this brings about uncertainty due to the lack of the experimental data about nuclear gluon distribution.
+A similar global DGLAP analysis shows that the available data are not enough to fix all the complicated input distributions and that it isn't sure whether the antishadowing effect does appear or not[32,33].
+Besides, the DGLAP equation in the collinear factorization scheme evolves the integrated parton distributions.
+The behavior of the unintegrated gluon distributions, which contain information of the transverse momentum distribution, is completely unknown in the DGLAP scheme.
+Therefore, the ESP09-set of nuclear parton distributions can't predict with good accuracy the data at lower $k_t$ at RHIC, where the contributions from intrinsic transverse momentum become more important [27,28].